 Part 2.
 How to Fix Your PC Turns On but No Display

 There are 8 solutions to help you fix the PC turns on but the screen remains black issue.

 Method 1.
 Test your monitor.

 If your computer starts but the screen is black, you should first make sure your monitor is working properly before you begin more complicated and time-consuming troubleshooting.

 Method 2.
 Make sure your computer has completely restarted.

-Sometimes, your computer will appear to "not be on" when actually it's just having problems resuming from either the Standby/Sleep or Hibernate power saving mode in Windows, thus you will find your computer turns on but no display on monitor or keyboard.
+Sometimes, your computer will appear to "not be on" when actually it's just having problems resuming from either the Standby/Sleep or Hibernate power saving mode in Windows, resulting in your computer being turned on but having no display on the monitor or keyboard.

 Method 3.
 Verify that the power supply voltage switch is set correctly.